Ask Your Beadmeister

 Q: Is it catching?

 A. Is what catching?
 Oh, yes, Capitalism, yes.
 Stand back.
 It is catching.
 My son's nickname from the sixth grade on was Captain Capitalism.
-You too can defeat the forces of poverty.
-Beading?
+You too can defeat the forces of poverty by thoughtfully working hard.
+And beading?
 Yes, it's catching.

 Q: What methods of payment to you accept?